Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 ```

-Let's install another library, to populate a bit more our profile:
+Let us install another library, to populate a bit more our profile:

 ```bash
 nix-env -iA nixpkgs.openblas